Hunting lease rules vary slightly for each property that we manage. Below is a sample from one lease.

-WORK DAYS: Members must be represented in two scheduled club work details by: (a) attending in person or, (b) paying for day labor that will be hired to work in your place or, (c) arranging your own work weekend and laborers to complete work details.
+WORK DAYS: Members are expected to contribute four full work days per year performing approved club work projects.
+Participation can include: (a) attending a scheduled work detail in person or, (b) paying for day labor that will be hired to work in your place or, (c) arranging your own work detail and laborers to complete projects.
 The lease manager will develop the list of approved projects with member input.
 This allows flexibility for members with very little free time to fit work projects into their schedule.

 CAMERAS: Trail cameras are an asset when managed properly.
 Members can scout with their own cameras during off season.
 Members are expected to cooperate with the lease manager to strategically place cameras throughout the lease.
 The intent is to avoid disturbance that results when too many people operate cameras and check them too often.